bcorcoran/fa-vue3-template-icon-testing/README.md

 # fa-vue3-template-icons

-This Vue 3 template uses the Composition API should help get you started developing with Vue 3 in Vite.
+This Vue 3 template uses the Composition API and should help get you started developing with Vue 3 in Vite.

 ## Recommended IDE Setup